shopware5/shopware/UPGRADE.md

 * The registration and checkout workflows have been redesigned for the new template
 * Changed behavior of the `selection` configurator.
 Configurator options which have none available product variant disabled now in the select-tag.
 The new snippet `DetailConfigValueNotAvailable` can be used to append additional text after the value name.
 * Variant's `additional text` field is now automatically generated using the configurator group options.
 This can be optionally disabled
+* The sBasket::sGetNotes function is refactored with the new shopware service classes and calls no more the sGetPromotionById function.

 ## 4.3.0
 * Removed `location` header in responses for all REST-API PUT routes (e.g. PUT /api/customers/{id}).